Code-Institute-Submissions/NSC15-mps_owners_OctResub/README.md

 - Just below the repository control bar, there is a green Gitpod button.

-- This will then open the project in Gitpod for you (if gitpod is installed).
+- This will then open the project in Gitpod for you (if gitpod is installed)